dotkom/onlineweb4/README.md

 # bash into the docker container
 make bash-backend

-# createa a super user from inside the container
+# create a super user from inside the container
 python manage.py createsuperuser
 ```
 Now follow the instructions by typing a name, password and an email.